Reading Time: 9 minutes

 When it comes to the components of what is really at work with the push-up, it's important to remember that you want to engage all of your muscles with constant tension, even if the purpose is to maintain the plank as your body moves up and down.
 To this end, make sure you engage your core muscles.

-Make sure that your elbows maintain a 90º bend or less.
+Make sure that your elbows maintain a 90-degree bend or less.
 This will help to ensure that your repetitions are safe.
-Keep this range of motion to ensure that you’re getting the most out of your workout.
+Keep this range of motion to ensure that you're getting the most out of your workout.

 This mechanical repetition is what makes the push-up such an effective way to build strength with only body weight.
 It can be much less risky than bench or above-the-head presses with free weights or machines, should there be a pre-existing injury.

 When you look around the internet, you find many push-up variations with all different kinds of names.
 There are wall push-ups, countertop push-ups, handstand push-ups, knee push-ups, and everything else under the sun.
-But there’s one singular idea that works as the catch-all for modifying push-ups.

 Think of the basic push-up described earlier as "neutral."
 If someone is having too much trouble with neutral push-ups, then they need to elevate the hands to make them easier.
 However, if the neutral push-up is too easy, you simply elevate the feet.
 The degree angle of the change, one way or another, determines how much easier or more difficult the repetition will be.

 The classic example of a push-up modification is to simply drop your knees to the mat instead of going up on your toes.
 This removes some of your weight from the exercise.
 With this form, it's still essential that you maintain the plank with your core, meaning that your back, glutes, and legs should still follow a straight line.
 These push-ups put less weight on the chest and shoulders, permitting you to do more repetitions with the same range of motion.
 This will enable someone to train the same muscle groups as neutral push-ups, but with less weight.